top of page

 ASPHYXIA

-A condition where there has been a lack of sufficient oxygen to the tissues of the body.
-The brain and the kidneys are the most sensitive organs to a lack of oxygen.
+A condition referring to a lack of sufficient oxygen to the tissues of the body; the brain and the kidneys are the most sensitive organs to low oxygenation and show damage quicker than other body parts

 ASPIRATION

-Breathing a foreign material (such as formula, stomach fluids, meconium, etc.) into the lungs.
+Breathing a foreign material (milk/formula, stomach fluids, meconium, etc.) into the lungs

 ATTENDING PHYSICIAN

-a doctor who has the primary responsibility for coordinating the medical care for a patient.
-In the NICU this will generally be the neonatologist.
+The doctor who is responsible for coordinating the medical care for a patient; in the NICU the attending physician will generally be a neonatologist

 “BAGGING”

-A slang term often used in the NICU meaning, to pump air into the baby’s lungs using oxygen and a rubber bag.
-This method is used temporarily to help a baby who needs help breathing.
+A slang term used to reference the pumping of air into an infant’s lungs using oxygen and a rubber bag; “bagging” is most often implemented to assist a patient who needs help breathing

 BILIRUBIN

-A yellow-pigmented waste product that forms when the body naturally eliminates old red blood cells.
-It may make the skin and eyes look yellow.
-In premature infants, they are often put under fluorescent light or on a bili blanket to help the levels come down.
+A yellow-pigmented waste product that forms when the body naturally eliminates old or damaged red blood cells.
+It often makes a patient’s skin and eyes look yellow or brown.
+Premature infants are often put under fluorescent light or a lighted blanket to safely remove bilirubin from the body; see BILI LIGHTS and JAUNDICE

 BLOOD GAS

-A blood test used to evaluate an infant’s level of oxygen, carbon dioxide, and acid.
-This helps to evaluate an infant’s respiratory status.
+This term is shorthand and refers to an arterial blood gas or a venous blood gas.
+These tests are used to evaluate an infant’s level of blood oxygen, carbon dioxide, and acid.
+This helps clinicians evaluate an infant’s respiratory status and determine a plan for managing long-term oxygenation

 CARDIOLOGIST